viniciuscodc/PongGame/README.md

 A Pong game made in java, tested in Windows.

 **Running:**
-Install java sdk then go to src folder in terminal and type:
+Install java sdk then open PongGame.jar or install java jdk and go to src folder in terminal and type:

 ```
 javac PongGame/Start.java